LELEC210X/LELEC210X/INTEGRATION.md

 ## Requirements

-We assume that you have completed all previous assigments, and that missing code fragments have been successfully filled.
+We assume that you have completed all previous assignments, and that missing code fragments have been successfully filled.

 Make sure that your repository is up-to-date with our main branch, and